msztylko/calculators/README.md

 More examples available as [tests](./test_calculators.py).

+Interpreter for Postfix Notation has a simple implementaion with a single stack - push operands onto stack and when you encounter operator, pop 2 operands from the top of the stack and evaluate with a current operator.

 ## [Polish (Prefix) Notation](https://en.wikipedia.org/wiki/Polish_notation)

 Notation in which operators **precede** their operands e.g. `+ 2 3`